HernandezCU/Budget-App-Tax-Project-OOP/README.md

 # Tax Calculator
+## SET UP
+In order to run this app the following must be true

+ - You must first be running the API from [Final](https://github.com/FrankenW1/Final) Python API.

+ -  When opening the project you must run the `yes?.xcworkspace` to ensure all dependencies can be referenced.

+ - You must change the value of the variable `var ip =  "[ENTER LOCAL IP HERE]"` to your own IP address, The Variable is located in `yes?/consts.swift`.

+ - Profit ???

 ## OVERVIEW

 The TAX CALCULATOR APP is composed of a SWIFT frontend and a Python(FastAPI) backend.
 The Front end is quite simple as all that is going on is a simple request to the backend that returns a JSON object that contains the following,